Beany and Cecil: History

-Beany and Cecil was created by animator Bob Clampett after he quit Warner Bros., where he had been directing short cartoon movies.
-Clampett allegedly originated the idea for Cecil when he was a boy after seeing the top half of the dinosaur swimming from the water at the end of the 1925 movie The Lost World.
+Beany and Cecil was created by animator Bob Clampett after he quit Warner Bros., where he had been directing cartoon shorts.
+Clampett is said to have originated the idea for Cecil when he was a boy after seeing the top half of the dinosaur swimming from the water at the end of the 1925 movie The Lost World.

 Clampett originally created the idea as a television series named Time for Beany, which was broadcast from February 28, 1949, to 1955.
 Time for Beany, a puppet show, featured the talents of veteran voice actors Stan Freberg as Cecil and Dishonest John, and Daws Butler as Beany and Uncle Captain.

 Clampett revived the series in theatrical animated form, though Freberg and Butler did not reprise their roles.
-On 11 October 1959, the animated series was introduced as Matty's Funday Funnies. named for "Matty Mattel" the animated spokesperson for its primary sponsor Mattel Toys company.
+On 11 October 1959, the animated series was introduced as Matty's Funday Funnies, named for "Matty Mattel" the animated spokesperson for its primary sponsor Mattel Toys company.
 However, the series at that time featured old Paramount theatrical cartoons.
 The new Beany and Cecil cartoon series took over Matty's Funnies (sans "Funday") in January 1962 and was broadcast prime time Saturdays during the remainder of the 1961-62 television season, by the ABC Television Network.
 The newer cartoons replaced the Famous Studios cartoons of Casper the Friendly Ghost and Little Audrey among other parts of Matty's Funday Funnies.
 The program was later retitled The Beany and Cecil Show.

 After 1962, the 26 shows (including 78 cartoons) were repeated during Saturday mornings for the next two years and on Sunday mornings for three more.
 The cartoon featured characters Beany, a boy, and Cecil the Sea-Sick Sea Serpent embarking on a series of adventures, often to discover ancient civilizations and artifacts.
 These escapades were rife with cartoon slapstick and puns.

 Before the animated series, but concurrent with the puppet show, Clampett created a comic-book series of Beany and Cecil adventures for Dell Comics.
-The artwork for this series of comics, published from 1951–54, was drawn by Jack Bradbury.
+The artwork for this series of comics, published from 1951 to 1954, was drawn by Jack Bradbury.

 In 1988, the show was revived as The New Adventures of Beany and Cecil by DiC Entertainment.
 Only eight episodes were made, and only five episodes broadcast.
-This version of the show was produced and directed by John Kricfalusi, who would later create The Ren and Stimpy Show, and made use of voices from Billy West, who also did voices for the characters Ren (for season 3 and later) and Stimpy.
+This version of the show was produced and directed by John Kricfalusi, who would later create The Ren & Stimpy Show, and made use of voices from Billy West, who also did voices for the characters Ren (for season 3 and later) and Stimpy.